 The newest jewel on the elegance crown is The Ritz Carlton Berlin, with its exquisite display of style and a delicious invitation to afternoon tea.

-From the old Potsdamer Platz, it is only one single building that remained: Haus Hüth, a former wine house built in 1912, resting nowadays on the Daimler Benz building.
+From the old Potsdamer Platz, it is only one single building that remained: Haus Huth, a former wine house built in 1912.
 Greatly undamaged by WWII, it was carefully restored and integrated into the newest social and architectural landscape.
-It includes nowadays the Daimler Art Collection and the luxurious Lutter&Wegner restaurant.
+It includes nowadays the exhibition space of Daimler Art Collection, Stuttgart/Berlin, the Daimler Contemporary and the luxurious Lutter&Wegner restaurant.
 All around the Potsdamer Platz, the foodie offer is more than generous, from the always busy food courts of the Arkaden shopping center (where you can buy fast your Berlinale tickets), to the international restaurants displaying Mexican, Australian and elegant Italian menus.

 Inaugurated in 2000, Sony Center is one of the landmarks of Potsdamer Platz and Berlin nowadays, with its always busy avenues, outdoors restaurants and movie theaters.
 Especially during the nightfall, the translucent roof, the main element covering the disparate buildings, is wrapping the entire complex in changing colours.
 What else can better epitomize the changing nature of this city that seems to never have a proper historical rest?